 4 p.m.
 Lunch with locals, then pastries and shopping

-Time to head to the city center for a deeply immersive local lunch experience.
+Time to head to the city center for an immersive local lunch experience.
 Off Király utca, the main pedestrian street, hides István Pince, an old-school, below-ground bar and restaurant.
-You’ll share the weathered, wood-paneled interior with local alcoholics, intellectuals, and students.
+You’ll share the weathered, wood-paneled interior with local intellectuals, alcoholics, and students.
 The bean goulash is notoriously tasty, and I’ve had excellent schnitzel here with fries and fermented vegetables.
-As do others, order a fröccs – wine and carbonated water – for pairing.
+As do others, order a fröccs – wine and sparkling water – for pairing.

 8 p.m.
 Dinner at a wine bar, then more drinks with locals

 For dinner, try Eleven, a chic wine bar with a wide selection of local options and an informed staff.
 Keep an eye out for the red wines of Pécs, Villány, and Szekszárd.
 The food consists of tasty daily specials and various cheese and meat platters (Eleven doubles as a wine store, so you can pick up a few extra bottles).
 Explore Pécs’s nightlife on Király utca: Nappali bar is always lively and draws an eclectic crowd of locals, with live music acts on many nights.